 Overview: I aim to understand how organisms adapt in response to the environment using data science methodologies.
-I have lead research projects that utilize a variety of data types - including genomic, image (microscope and morphometrics), text, and geospatial data.
-I also have a strong background in advocating, training, and implementing open science strategies (open tools, data, and education) to fuel scientific reproducibility, access, and innovation.
-Always interested in collaboration!
+I lead research projects that utilize a variety of data types - including genomic, image (2D, 3D, microscope and morphometrics), text, and geospatial data.
+I also have a strong background in advocating, training, and implementing data science strategies (open tools, data, and education) to fuel scientific access and innovation.
+Always interested in collaboration.

-Increasing the Usability of Biodiversity and Environmental Data: All my research interests converge on my excitement for public biodiversity, biological, and environmental data.
-The value of this data is immense.
-This data, coupled with the increase in computational power, allows researchers for the first time to model emergent trends in biological systems and patterns of biodiversity at unprecedented rates and accuracy.
-My goal is to increase the usability, sustainability, and value of these data types through through research, data integration, community building, training and establishment of data standards.
-I am especially interested in the intersection in building research projects that combine multidisciplinary scientific domains and data types.
-I have worked with natural history museums, classrooms, and intern training programs to help achieve these goals.
+Increasing the Usability and Design of Biological and Environmental Data Collections: All my research interests converge on my excitement for how data can explain the world around us.
+Increasingly data is being curated for public use and these open data collections can allow unprecedented scientific exploration.
+This data, coupled with the increase in computational power, allows researchers for the first time to model emergent trends in biological systems and patterns at unprecedented rates and accuracy.
+My goal is to increase the usability, sustainability, and value of this data.
+I do this by researching how the information is presented, designed, and used for the users of this data.
+In addition, I aim to use these collections in my own research practice as much as possible.
+I am especially interested in building research projects that combine multidisciplinary research domains.
+I have worked with research teams, software developers, designers, and natural history museums to use and value this data for the immense resource they are.

-Data Science as a Practice: How is Data Science performed for research within academia?
-How does the influx of data affect our research communities and how do we best leverage this data to fuel our research?
-We as an research community may not agree on the exact definition of Data Science, but we all clearly see how the increase in data is changing how research is performed.
-With this monumental shift we in research must understand and adapt our research practices.
-I have worked to establish standards and practices within our community including computational reproducibility, data management, career paths, and education.
-I am an open science advocate and actively work to make my research and the communities I work with strive for a more inclusive, transparent, and reproducible scientific future.
+Data Science as a Practice: How is Data Science actually performed in a research setting?
+How does the influx of data affect our research communities?
+And how do we best leverage this data to fuel our research?
+We as a research community may not agree on the exact definition of what data science, even means, but we all clearly see how the increase in data is changing how research is performed.
+With this monumental shift we must understand and adapt our research practices.
+I have worked to establish standards and practices within data science communities including data management and ethical data science training.
+I am an open science advocate and actively work to make my research and the communities I work with strive for a more inclusive, transparent, and reproducible future in data.